Andrew Chan

 Biographical details

-Dr Chan obtained his MEng (2001) and PhD (EPSRC Industrial CASE AWARD 2004, Supervisor: Prof Sergei G. Kazarian) at Imperial College London.
-He then became a research associate in Prof Kazarian's group between 2004 and 2012 including time as an EPSRC Life Science Interface (LSI) fellow between 2006 and 2009.
+Dr Chan obtained his PhD (EPSRC Industrial CASE AWARD 2004, Supervisor: Prof Sergei G. Kazarian) from Imperial College London.
+He became a research associate in Prof Kazarian's group between 2004 and 2012 including time as an EPSRC Life Science Interface (LSI) fellow between 2006 and 2009.
 While an EPSRC LSI fellow, Dr Chan spent 1 year (2007) in Rutgers University, Newark, USA, with Prof Richard Mendelsohn's group as a visiting researcher.
-In 2012, Dr Chan acquired the Lectureship in Pharmaceutical Molecular Spectroscopy in the Institute of Pharmaceutical Science at King’s College London and in 2014, he joined as a committee member in the Joint Pharmaceutical and Analysis Group (JPAG).
+In 2012, Dr Chan acquired the Lectureship in Pharmaceutical Molecular Spectroscopy in the Institute of Pharmaceutical Science at King’s College London.
+He is the programme director of the Pharmaceutical Analysis, Technology and Biopharmaceuticals MSc course and the Education Lead for the School in the Institute of Pharmaceutical Science.
+He is a member of the Royal Society of Chemistry and the Honorary Event Secretary of the Joint Pharmaceutical and Analysis Group (JPAG) and a member of the Editorial Board for the journal Scientific Reports.
+In 2024, he has been appointed as a British Pharmacopoeia Commissioner.

-Dr Chan has published over 60 peer-reviewed research articles and book chapters primarily in the development of novel applications of Fourier Transform Infrared (FTIR) spectroscopy for testing pharmaceutical and biological systems.
+Dr Chan has published >90 peer-reviewed research articles and book chapters primarily in the development of novel applications of Fourier Transform Infrared (FTIR) spectroscopy for testing pharmaceutical and biological systems including living cells.
 Dr Chan has been awarded the Weinberg Prize in 2004 (Imperial College London, Department of Chemical Engineering) for his PhD and the Hounsfield poster prize in 2009 (Imperial College London) for his bio-spectroscopic research.
-Since gaining his lectureship at King’s, Dr Chan research has been supported by the Royal Society, EPSRC and the Diamond Light Source.
-He currently has an h-index of 29 according to the Web Of Knowledge.
+Since gaining his lectureship at King’s, Dr Chan research has been supported by the Royal Society, EPSRC, BBSRC, MRC and the Diamond Light Source.
+He currently has an h-index of 37 according to the Web Of Knowledge.

 You can follow updates from Dr Chan on Twitter @IResearch_KAC, Linkedin and Researchgate.